risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-set-background-ddl.md

 :::caution Experimental feature
 The `SET BACKGROUND_DDL` command is currently an experimental feature.
 Its functionality is subject to change.
 We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
 You may use this feature at your own risk.

-Currently, if the cluster crashes while a background DDL operation is still running, recovery is not supported.
 :::

 Use the `SET BACKGROUND_DDL` command to run Data Definition Language (DDL) operations, such as creating materialized views in the background.